-Say you’re on a pretty tight budget, maybe you’ve driven down to Florida and are staying with family, maybe you’ve flown down but don’t have a lot of cash left to splurge.
-There is plenty you can do to give your kids a taste of Disney magic while spending practically nothing!
-In this post, I’ll cover some free (or close to free) Disney options, finding Disney tickets, visiting the parks with small children and a summarized description of the parks.
+Say you’re on a pretty tight budget, maybe you’ve driven down to Florida for a Disney vacation and are staying with family, maybe you’ve flown down but don’t have a lot of cash left to splurge.
+There is plenty you can do to give your kids a taste of Disney resort magic while spending practically nothing!
+In this post, I’ll cover some free (or close to free) Disney options, finding Disney theme park tickets, visiting the parks with small children and a summarized description of the parks.
 Happy planning!!

 Downtown Disney/Disney Springs

 - The Downtown Disney area is free and open to the public with no ticket purchase necessary

 - Lots of things to see and take in.
 Hands-on lego displays and a huge lego store.
 A huge Disney store, complete with princess outfits and the princess hair and make-up boutique (which is NOT free – but they will wave their magic wand and sprinkle pixy dust on your head for free if you ask!!).

 - Lots of places to eat including the Rain Forest Cafe and other fun places – for a price…

 - Small train and carousal that kids can ride for a fee.

 - Free nightly entertainment and/or “dance party” for kids at the stage by the water.

 - Boat rides from one side to the other for free when running.